-His pieces have been presented in the United States, France, Belgium, Spain and his native Mexico, under the direction of José Areán, David Milnes, Zsolt Nagy, Kanako Abe, Jean-Philippe Wurtz, Laurent Cuniot and Pierre Roullier.
-Antonio’s works are included in the repertoires of prestigious ensembles and orchestras such as the “Orchestre National de Lorraine’’, Mexico City Philharmonic Orchestra, “Ensemble InterContemporain”, “Eco Ensemble,” “L’Instant Donné”, “L’Ensemble Multilatérale’’, amongst others.
-His piece for cello and electronics ‘’El Afilador’’ was recorded by the cellist Marie Ythier for Evidence Classics records (distributed by Harmonia Mundi).
+The music of Antonio Juan-Marcos has been presented in the United States, France, Belgium, Spain and his native Mexico under the direction of conductors such as Pierre Roullier, José Aréan, Patrick Cohën-Akenine, and David Milnes among many others who have championed his work.
+Additionally, Juan-Marcos’s pieces are included in the repertoires of prestigious ensembles and orchestras among them, the Orchestre National de Lorraine, Mexico City Philharmonic Orchestra, Ensemble 2e2m, Les Folies françoises and L’Instant Donné.
+His piece for cello and electronics El Afilador was recorded by the cellist Marie Ythier for Evidence Classics Records and distributed by Harmonia Mundi.

-Born in Mexico City, Antonio Juan-Marcos began his musical training studying classical guitar; he later studied composition, piano and guitar at the Boston Conservatory.
-In 2003 he continued his bachelor’s and master’s degree at the “Conservatoire National Supérieur de Musique et Danse de Paris’’, where he graduated with honors with the piece “Arder Aprender.”
-From 2012 to 2013 he participated in the Electroacoustic Composition Course at the “Institut de Recherche et Coordination Acoustique/Musique’’ (IRCAM).
-He has studied with some of the most renowned composers such as Kaija Saariaho, O. Golijov, Stefano Gervasoni, Narcís Bonet, Allain Gaussin, Philippe Leroux and Franck Bedrossian.
+Born in Mexico City, Antonio Juan-Marcos began his musical training studying classical guitar, later studying composition, piano, and guitar at the Boston Conservatory.
+In 2003 he continued his bachelor’s and master’s degrees at the Conservatoire National Supérieur de Musique et Danse de Paris, where he graduated with honors with the piece Arder Aprender.
+Later, he attended the Electroacoustic Composition Courses at the Institut de Recherche et Coordination Acoustique/Musique (IRCAM) in Paris (2012-2013).
+Throughout his education, Juan-Marcos has had the privilege to present works at festivals and academies across North America and Europe and his mentors have included renowned contemporary composers such as Kaija Saariaho, Osvaldo Golijov, Stefano Gervasoni, Philippe Leroux, and Franck Bedrossian.

-Click here for downloading my Press Kit
+Click here for downloading his Press Kit